Chapter IV: Jericho

 Amuro nearly blanched.
 "But you said..."

 The Lieutenant opened his mouth to protest again, but Sleggar stopped him.
 "And on that note, through a strange twist of fate, there just happens to be an opening in my unit at this time.
 One that you and Unit Alpha will fit nicely into; despite your amateur status, you possess great talent in killing Zeeks, and I pride myself in having an eye for that kind of talent." again he smiled, this time dominantly.
 "So congratulations Lieutenant Amuro.
-As of now you're a member of Shrike Squadron."
+You're now a member of Shrike Squadron."

 The look Amuro quickly adapted spoke volumes of appreciation.
 "One of these days..."